ipinfo/node/README.md

 ### Location Information

-`response.loc` will return a composite string of latitude and longitude values as `'latitude,longitude'`.
+`response.loc` will return a composite string of latitude and longitude values in the `"latitude,longitude"` format.

 ##### TypeScript